PySFML/python-sfemovie/doc/source/index.rst

 The official website: http://lucas.soltic.perso.luminy.univmed.fr/sfeMovie/

-This page summarizes everything you need to know about this binding.
-You'll find installers, compilation instructions and the API reference.
+This page summarizes everything you need to know about this binding, you'll find installers, compilation instructions and the API reference.

-This is the version 1.0 based on pySFML 1.2 which is itself based on sfml2-rc.
+This is the version 1.0 based on sfeMovie 1.0 and pySFML 1.2 which is itself based on sfml2-rc.

 Download
 --------